instructlab/instructlab/README.md

   CLI for interacting with InstructLab.

-  If this is your first time running lab, it's best to start with `lab init` to create the environment
+  If this is your first time running `lab`, it's best to start with `lab init` to create the environment

 Options: